Welcome to Travis Credit Union!

 Generally, your accounts at the Credit Union are insured in the aggregate to $250,000 by the NCUA, a U.S. government agency.
 If you have questions about the protection on your accounts or the coverage, a NCUA brochure, which explains insurance coverage, is available at any branch office or by calling (707) 449-4000 or (800) 877-8328.

-The following is a summary of the terms and conditions on all accounts.
+The following are the terms and conditions on all accounts.
+There may be additional terms and conditions associated with specific products or services.
 Your accounts are governed by rules and regulations under federal law, California state law and the bylaws of the Credit Union.

 This agreement is made in California and shall be governed by the laws of the state of California to the extent that California law is not inconsistent with controlling federal law.
 California’s “Choice of Law Rules” will not be applied if it would result in the application of non-California law.